stanford-sdss/package-management/apptainer/README.md

 # A quick overview of a Julia container

-We'll quickly run through how to build a similar container for Julia, using `Pkg` to manage our Julia packages.
-Similarly, we create a lightweight recipe file, [`simple_julia.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/julia/simple_julia.def), available in the Julia directory in this repository.
+Next, we'll quickly run through how to build a similar container for Julia, using `Pkg` to manage our Julia packages.
+Similarly, we create a lightweight recipe file, [`simple_julia.def`](https://github.com/stanford-sdss/package-management/blob/main/apptainer/julia/simple_julia.def), available in the `julia` directory in this repository.

 ## Step 1: Build your container

 In this example, we use four sections in our container:

 1. Header
     * In this example, we're using the `julia:1.10` image from Docker.
-Docker's Julia images are more minimal than the conda images, so we'll need to install some system level build tool in our container.
+Docker's Julia images are more minimal than the `conda` enabled images, so we'll need to install some system level build tool in our container.
 2. `%post`
     * This is where we will install system level build tools, create an organization scheme for our Julia environment/s, and install Julia packages.
 3. `environment`